 Hawksworth Wood Circular

 A pretty 6.7-mile jaunt around North West Leeds, the Hawksworth Wood Circular starts right where you want it to – the woods!
-Just over the road from Kirkstall Abbey, it’s one of the best forest walks in Yorkshire, absolutely packed full of trees and wildlife, but this is just the start.
-You’ll join on to the riverside paths alongside the Aire and up towards Newlay Bridge in Horsforth, where you’ll follow the Leeds Liverpool Canal towpath to Calverley Bridge.
-There are three more tree-covered landmarks to pass through at Hunger Hills, Haigh Wood and Oil Mill Beck before the end.
+Just across from Kirkstall Abbey, it’s one of the best forest walks in Yorkshire, absolutely packed full of trees and wildlife, but this is just the start.
+You’ll join riverside paths alongside the Aire and up towards Newlay Bridge in Horsforth, where you’ll follow the Leeds Liverpool Canal towpath to Calverley Bridge.
+There are more tree-covered landmarks to pass through at Hunger Hills, Haigh Wood and Oil Mill Beck before the end.